Acceptable Use of Computers and Networks Policy

 All Vice Presidents, Deans, Directors, Department Heads, and Heads of Centers must take appropriate actions to comply with information technology and security policies.
 These individuals have ultimate responsibility for University resources, for the support and implementation of this policy within their respective Units, and, when requested, for reporting on policy compliance to the ISO.
 While specific responsibilities and authorities noted herein may be delegated, this overall responsibility may not be delegated.

+We want to respond to your policy inquiries as quickly and efficiently as possible.
 For questions or comments regarding a particular policy or to notify us of broken links or typographical errors, please provide this information below.

-Policy feedback is available to the Policy Office, Policy Sponsor, and elected shared governance representatives, upon request, for policies impacting the populations they represent.
+Please Note: Policy feedback is available to the Policy Office, Policy Sponsor, and elected shared governance representatives, upon request, for policies impacting the populations they represent.